uoftgasa/uoftgasa.github.io/markdown/index.md

 Before you begin your search, you should be able to answer some basic questions about your ideal housing:

 - What's my budget for rent?
+	- Typical bachelor's/studio -
 - What's my maximum commute time?
-	- Check out [WalkScore's webapp] (https://www.walkscore.com/score/50-saint-george-st-toronto-on-canada?utm_campaign=tilefooter&utm_medium=address_search&utm_source=padmapper.com) to compute how long different transit methods take to commute.
+	- Check out [WalkScore's webapp](https://www.walkscore.com/score/50-saint-george-st-toronto-on-canada?utm_campaign=tilefooter&utm_medium=address_search&utm_source=padmapper.com) to compute how long different transit methods take to commute.
 - What utilities am I prepared to cover in addition to this?
 	- Heat - strongly depends on the type of heating the insulation of the rental unit, usually upwards of $70/month but can be $0 is your heating fully electric
 	- Water - typically around $30/month in a one bedroom, but can be higher if you have appliances like a dishwasher or laundry machine